ibm-cloud-docs/containers/cs_app.md

     kubectl get all -o yaml --export > myconfigs.yaml
     ```
     {: pre}
-4. [Target](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) the cluster that you want to copy the resoruces to, such as a production-ready standard cluster.
+4. [Target](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) the cluster that you want to copy the resources to, such as a production-ready standard cluster.
 5. Optional: If your free cluster used multiple namespaces, create the same namespaces in the standard cluster and [copy the image pull secret to each namespace](/docs/containers?topic=containers-images#copy_imagePullSecret).
 6. Deploy the copied configuration files to your cluster.
 If a configuration file has specific information that cannot be applied, you might need to update the configuration file and reapply.
     ```